lighthouse-labs/scheduler-api/README.md

 Two ways to seed the database.

-- Can run `npm run migrate` from within this project.
+- Can run `npm run test` from within this project.
 - Run a development server and issue a command `curl -X POST http://localhost:3001/api/debug/reset`.

 ## Api